OS Upgrade on Longleaf: RHEL8 -> RHEL9

 Current configuration:

-- All jobs submitted to slurm are (by default) directed to RHEL8 resources only.
+• All jobs submitted to slurm are (by default) directed to RHEL9 resources only.

-- The majority of compute nodes are still RHEL8, however we are actively in process of moving at least 50% of the clister to RHEL9.
+• The majority of compute nodes are RHEL9, and we are actively in process of moving more of the cluster to RHEL9.

 Choosing RHEL8 or RHEL9

-If neither are specified, jobs will land on RHEL8 resources
+If neither are specified, jobs will land on RHEL9 resources

 Login/Build hosts as of July 15 2025